ranwahle/lerna-stencil-workspace-with-angular-bridge/README.md

   ],
 ```

-11. Consume ``my-component`` on one of your components
+10. Consume ``my-component`` on one of your components
 ```html
 <my-component first="'first'"></my-component>
 ```

-12. Run the consuming app mentioned in 6. and 8.
+11. Run the consuming app mentioned in 6. and 8.

-## Watching
+## Watching changes
 1. On packages/jll-stencil-library run ``npm run build:watch``
    Alternatively tyou may run ``stencil build --watch`` just don't run it with --dev because if you want changes to be seen at your consuming app.